May 5, 2023

-Limescale is one of the most common household problems that stems from hard water.
-Once the water dries on kitchen and bathroom surfaces and appliances, deposits are left behind from the hard water minerals which causes a horrible, white scale.
+Limescale is one of the most common household problems that stem from hard water.
+Once the water dries on kitchen and bathroom surfaces and appliances, deposits are left behind from the hard water minerals which cause a horrible, white scale.

 On top of being incredibly unattractive for your living space, it can additionally increase household costs due to specific cleaning products for tackling limescale being expensive.
 These detergents also contain harsh chemicals, but there is no need to purchase these when there are more environmentally friendly and cheaper ways of removing this problem, with ingredients you can find in your kitchen cupboard.

-Here are different methods of cleaning for different parts of your house that are affected by limescale:
+Here are different methods of cleaning different parts of your house that are affected by limescale:

 Soak a cloth in white vinegar and wrap it around the tap, holding it in place with an elastic band.
 Or, make a paste with 3 parts baking soda and 1 part water and apply it to the tap.
 After leaving it for an hour, remove the cloth, or the paste, and wipe clean with a soft cloth or sponge.